bmr209/Election_Analysis/README.md

 # Election_Analysis

+##Project Overview
-Conducting an analysis of the voting patterns in an election
+An analysis of the voting results of a Colorado election